European hedgehog

 Conservation status

-IUCN Red List for British Mammals - vulnerable to extinction.
+Red List for British Mammals: vulnerable to extinction.

 About

-Round, brown and famously covered in spines, the hedgehog is the UK’s most familiar wild animal.
-They can be spotted in parks and gardens where bushes provide the perfect daytime getaway!
+Round, brown and famously covered in spines, the hedgehog is one of the UK’s most familiar wild animals.
+These nocturnal mammals can be spotted in parks and gardens, where bushes provide the perfect daytime hiding place or nesting spot.
 They love long grass full of insects to feast on once the sun has set.

 How to identify

-A unique and unmistakeable animal, the hedgehog is small, brown and round, with yellow-tipped spines over its back, and a fur-covered face.
-Mostly nocturnal, you may see or hear one snuffling around the garden.
-Or look out for the signs of hedgehogs, such as medium-sized, black droppings full of insect bits on the lawn.
+A unique and unmistakeable animal, the hedgehog is small, brown and round, with yellow-tipped spines over its back and a fur-covered face.
+Highly nocturnal, you may see or hear one snuffling around the garden.
+Look out for the signs that a hedgehog has visited, such as medium-sized, black droppings full of insect bits on the lawn.

 In our area